What is Wrong With the Extension Service

 Sandy Soils Rule the Microclimate

-Sandy soils are a like a bucket with holes in the bottom.
+Sandy soils are like a bucket with holes in the bottom.
 Fill the bucket (sandy soil) with rain or irrigation water and the water leaks out until the bucket is empty.
 That takes about 3 days.
 After 3 days there is not enough water to sustain the grass.
-The grass goes into water conservation mode – collapsing the canopy (folded leaves), loses turbidity (footprints remain) and starts to shut down metabolic processes causing a blue gray tint.
+The grass goes into water conservation mode – collapsing the canopy (folded leaves), loses turbidity (footprints remain) and starts to shut down metabolic processes causing a blue-gray tint.
 The grass is now dying of water stress and the biological activity in the soil has collapsed.
 The plant is shutting down all metabolic processes and starts to slough off unnecessary roots and shoots.
 It is dying.
 A dying lawn is not a healthy lawn.

 Light frequent Watering is Exactly How You Water a Sandy Soil